tagoro9/fotingo/README.md

 * Create a *github* pull request with a description very similar to the ticket and a link back to the *jira* issue.
 * Set different labels and request people to review the changes.
 * Set the *jira* issue state to *In Review* and add a comment with the pull request URL.
+* Merge the PR and deploy the code via a CI server.
+* Create a Jira release and update the issue fix version and status.
+* Create a github release that points back to jira and have meaningful release notes.

 This seems like a reasonable workflow, but when addressing several issues on a given day, this process becomes very cumbersome.
 Thus...
 Fotingo.